UKHeliBob/PinToggle/README.md

 changeLowPeriod(unsigned long newPeriod);
-Change the LOW period of a currently toggling pin
+Change the LOW period of a currently toggling pin Paraneters		newPeriod	the new LOW period to be applied at the next call to update()

 changeHighPeriod(unsigned long newPeriod);
-Change the HIGH period of a currently toggling pin
+Change the HIGH period of a currently toggling pin Paraneters		newPeriod	the new HIGH period to be applied at the next call to update()